rwarbelow/try-turing/popup-lite-brite/litebrite/extensions/index.md

 ### Step 1

-In your Lite-Brite replit, add this code to the HTML file, inside of the `controls` section:
+In your Lite-Brite codepen, add this code to the HTML file, inside of the `controls` section:

 ```html
 <input type="color" class="color-option color-picker"/>